Our database is free to use for all history and archaeology enthusiasts. If you use our database, please do not forget to cite correctly:

 Literature:

 Mägi, M. 2002.
 At the Crossroads of Space and Time.
 Graves, Changing Society and Ideology on Saaremaa (Ösel), 9th–13th centuries AD.
 Tallinn: Ajaloo Instituut, Tallinn/Center of Baltic Studies, Gotland, p.
 100-101.
 Read the book: here.
-Look at the drawings of the archaeological excavations: here.
+Look at the drawings of the archaeological finds: here.

 Photos: Jaana Ratas.